Nancy Khan

 Whenever

-she would be out of town, sometimes, you know, like a few weeks, a few months ago, you came and picked me up from my house and he went and picked her up.
+a few months ago, you came and picked me up from my house and when I picked her up.

 Detectives question, could Ali's affair have something to do with his murder?

-Unfortunately, when detectives ask Turkey for more information about the woman, he is unable to provide them with a name or an address.
+Unfortunately, when detectives ask Turkey for more information about the woman, he is unable to provide them with a name or an address

-Convinced Turkey had nothing to do with the crime, and with no other avenues to pursue, detectives turn back to Nancy
+convinced turkey had nothing to do with the crime and with no other avenues to pursue detectives turn back to nancy

-to see what she might know about her husband's alleged mistress.
+to see what she might know about her husband's alleged mistress

-Nancy believed that he was hanging out with, you know, another female and knew that he frequent clubs and that that things and she wasn't able to control that but i don't think that she knew exactly who he was hanging out with you can't tell you no one
+nancy believed that he was hanging out with um you know another female and knew that he frequent clubs and that things and she wasn't able to control that but i don't think that she knew exactly who he was hanging out with

 they're cheating on you you know that you just know it

-he was talking with her promised her that he was gonna give her a job and that he was gonna give her a job there and then he asked her
+Nancy says she began to suspect her husband was having an affair after discovering some suggestive text messages on Ali's cell phone I think he met someone else record because he was he he was talking with her promised her that he was gonna give her a job and that he was gonna give her a job there and then he asked her

-but she claims infidelity hadn't been the only problem in their marriage
+nancy says she was devastated by ali's cheating but she claims infidelity hadn't been the only problem in their marriage

 because he bunched me and he was choking me

-Investigators look into Nancy's claims and sure enough, they find a police report filed five months earlier citing domestic violence at the Khan residence.
+Investigators look into Nancy's claims, and sure enough, they find a police report filed five months earlier, citing domestic violence at the Khan residence.

 But it was Nancy who had been charged with assault.